Top 15 Best Freshwater Fishes That Are Always Popular

 A freshwater Neon tetra fish

-This little neon tetra fish is best for you if you are a beginner as they are easy to look after and maintain.
-Neon tetras are peaceful social creatures who love to live in a group.
-They are best for the one who wants to keep a small aquarium as they grow up only to the size of 2.2cm.
+This little neon tetra fish is best for beginners as they are easy to look after and maintain.
+Neon tetras are peaceful, social creatures who love to live in a group.
+They are best for those who want to keep a small aquarium as they grow only to 2.2cm.

-These beautiful neon tetra fishes are visible in the dark because of their iridescent blue horizontal stripe across their body.
-They have bright colors, which make them more attractive.
-They are omnivores so you can feed them anything from plants to shrimp or worms, and the water condition should be soft and acidic with tropical temperatures.
+These beautiful neon tetra fish are visible in the dark because of their iridescent blue horizontal stripe across their body.
+Their bright colors make them more attractive.
+They are omnivores, so you can feed them anything from plants to shrimp or worms.
+The water should be soft and acidic with tropical temperatures.

-Fun fact: Each month, the US alone imports over 1.5 million Neon Tetras.
+Fun fact: The US alone imports over 1.5 million Neon Tetras each month.

 3. Guppies